John-Abbott-College/4A8-Notes/10_JIRA.md

 2. Select Create an account.
 Enter the email address you would like to create an account with (need to be able to access the confirmation email).
-Enter your name if there is a field for it.

    ![](./Images/signUp.PNG)

 3. Access your email and confirm your registration, creating a password.

 4. Once confirmed, select Jira Software